Kkobarii/blog/src/content/posts/how_i_learned_i_have_cancer.md

 ---
-title: How I Found Out I Had Cancer
+title: How I found out I had cancer
 published: 2025-06-29
 description: 'The first post of this experiment, where I describe my journey to getting a diagnosis.'
 image: ''